KenTra222/KenTra222/README.md

-- 👋 Hi, I’m Kentravious Colson
+- How's it going?
+Names Colson....Kentravious Colson
-- 👀 I’m interested in creating, art, anime, music and a list of things i cant think of rn lol
+- Frontend React Developer along with tailwind css
-- 🌱 I’m currently learning react js. im so excited
+- Learning how to work git as we speak.
-- 💞️ I’m looking to collaborate on any web pages, apps design, whatever i can to get my feet wet
+- Typically enjoy animations, food, art and.....actually the list goes on next question
-- 📫 How to reach me kentraviousc@gmail.com
+- 📫 How to reach me kentraviousc@gmail.com or kencoldev@gmail.com

 <!---
 KenTra222/KenTra222 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.